vagrawal/gsoc-progress/vagrawal/progress.md

 Applied some final touches to the packaged code.
 See the second repo.

 I am trying to match the WER of the published papers, as I should have better results(15% vs 9.3%) according to one paper for the almost same implementation.
 I am studying more of the details of others to see where I can improve.

+# 17 August

+Created basic API for prediction from audio file in the packaged code.